panva/jose/docs/key/export/functions/exportSPKI.md

 ▸ **exportSPKI**(`key`): [`Promise`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)\<`string`\>

-Exports a runtime-specific public key representation ([KeyObject](https://nodejs.org/api/crypto.html#class-keyobject) or [CryptoKey](https://developer.mozilla.org/docs/Web/API/CryptoKey)) to a PEM-encoded SPKI string format.
+Exports a public [CryptoKey](https://developer.mozilla.org/docs/Web/API/CryptoKey) or [KeyObject](https://nodejs.org/api/crypto.html#class-keyobject) to a PEM-encoded SPKI string format.

 This function is exported (as a named export) from the main `'jose'` module entry point as well as from its subpath export `'jose/key/export'`.